 Isla San Esteban

-Walk up a dry wash to search for desert birds and the endemic pinto chuckwalla—a member of the iguana family found only on this island.
+Walk up a dry wash to search for desert songbirds such as the handsome black-throated sparrow, listen for the cascading song of the canyon wren, and look for and the endemic pinto chuckwalla—a gentle member of the iguana family found only on this island.

 Isla San Pedro Martir